the-turing-way/the-turing-way/project_management/second_newsletter.md

 **Agenda**

-9.30 - 10.00: Coffee and Registration
+* 9.30 - 10.00: Registration, coffee and introductions

-10.00 - 10.30: Introduction to the workshop and The Turing Way
+* 10.00 - 10.30: Introduction to the workshop and The Turing Way

-10.30 - 12.00: Reproducible computing environment and how Binder can help
+* 10.30 - 12.00: Why you need a reproducible computing environment and how Binder can help

-12.00 - 1.00: Lunch
+* 12.00 - 1.00: Lunch

-1.00 - 2.00: Zero to Binder
+* 1.00 - 2.00: Zero to Binder, a guided tour of building a Binder resource

-2.00 - 3.30: Coffee and Build your own Binder
+* 2.00 - 3.30: Build your own Binder (with coffee from 2.00)

-3.30 - 4.00: Demonstrating your Binder, general questions, feedback and close
+* 3.30 - 4.00: Demonstrating your Binder, general questions, feedback and close

-4.00 - 5.00: Optional hangout with instructors
+* 4.00 - 5.00: Optional hangout with instructors

 **Workshop locations and sign-up**
 * [Manchester - 1st March](https://www.eventbrite.co.uk/e/boost-your-research-reproducibility-with-binder-manchester-registration-55331997494)